Update: We've added Maverick and Clash, and juggled a few other operators based on balancing tweaks and how they sit in

 Hibana or Thermite

-Look, you can make a rock band without guitarists, but having at least one is probably a good idea.
+Look, you can make a rock band without guitarists, but having at least one of these dudes is probably a good idea.

 Good guns and a fantastic gadget make Finka a useful operator on nearly any team.
 Her gadget gives a teamwide buff, steadying aim, increasing health and picking up any operators who have been downed.
 This can be used to great effect just before a push, tipping the scales of a firefight into your team's favor.
 A recent nerf decreased how long each Adrenal Surge lasts and slowed down the ADS speed increase, but well-timed uses can still make a big difference in a fight.